Schmavery/procedural-time-travel-game/docs/Overview.md

 Imagine the following timeline:

 -----B1---B2--A1---C1---C2---A2---

-The player starts at time-point A1.
+The player starts at timepoint A1.
 This means that the world up until this point must first be generated.
 Ideally, this can be done with a single seed, as no player input need be considered.

-The player plays the game until time-point A2, at which point he dies and is respawned at time-point B1, which can be generated using the initial seed.
+The player plays the game until timepoint A2, at which point he dies and is respawned at timepoint B1, which can be generated using the initial seed.
 Changes made now will affect the future world, but this is ignored for the time being, though player input is recorded.

-The player dies at time-point B2 and respawns at C1.
+The player dies at timepoint B2 and respawns at C1.
 This is far more complicated as we must reconcile 3 timelines.

 1. Initial